-- 2 tsp. pure vanilla extract
+- 2 teaspoon pure vanilla extract

-- 2 c. all-purpose flour
+- 2 cups all-purpose flour

-- 1/2 tsp. baking powder
+- 1/2 teaspoon baking powder

-- 1/2 tsp. baking soda
+- 1/2 teaspoon baking soda

-- 1 tsp. kosher salt
+- 1 teaspoon kosher salt

-- 1/2 tsp. cinnamon
+- 1/2 teaspoon cinnamon

-- 1/4 tsp. freshly ground nutmeg
+- 1/4 teaspoon freshly ground nutmeg

-- 1/2 c. mini chocolate chips
+- 1/2 cup mini chocolate chips

-- 1/2 c. old fashioned oats
+- 1/2 cup old fashioned oats

-In the bowl of a stand mixer, with the paddle attachment, cream together the butter, sugar, brown sugar, and corn syrup on medium-high speed for 2 to 3 minutes.
+- In the bowl of a stand mixer, with the paddle attachment, cream together the butter, sugar, brown sugar, and corn syrup on medium-high speed for 2 to 3 minutes.
 Scrape down the sides of the bowl and add the eggs and vanilla extract.
 Beat for another 7 to 8 minutes.

-In a medium bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
+- In a medium bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
 Add dry ingredients to bowl of stand mixer and mix on low speed just until the dough comes together.
 Do not over mix.
 Scrape down the sides of the bowl and then add chocolate chips, chopped white chocolate, cranberries, oats, and pistachios.
 Mix just until incorporated.
 Do not over mix.
 Add the crushed potato chips and gently fold them in with a rubber spatula.
 Place dough in refrigerator to chill for one hour.

-Heat oven to 375°.
+- Heat oven to 375° F.

-Using a teaspoon, drop chilled dough onto parchment paper lined baking sheets in smallish mounds.
+- Using a teaspoon, drop chilled dough onto parchment paper lined baking sheets in smallish mounds.
 These cookies are on the smaller side - only about 1 generous tablespoon of dough per cookie.
 Do not try to smooth out the surface of the dough - leave it as rough looking as possible.
 If desired, poke in some additional mini chocolate chips, white chocolate, cranberries, pistachios, and potato chips into the tops of the dough.
 This will let the "kitchen sink" ingredients appear more obviously on the top of the cookie!

 adapted from milk bar’s original compost cookie recipe